While waiting for your COVID-19 test result, stay home and away from others if:

 Viral (Molecular or Antigen) Tests

-A positive viral test means you have COVID-19 and need to stay home and away from others (isolate).
+A positive viral test means you have COVID-19 and need to stay home and away from others (isolate), regardless of your vaccination status.
 Being vaccinated for COVID-19 will not make your COVID-19 viral test positive.
-If you are vaccinated and have a positive viral test, you need to stay home and away from others (isolate).
-If you have recently received a positive COVID-19 test result, you can share it anonymously through the COVIDWISE Exposure Notification tool to notify others.
+If you have recently received a positive COVID-19 test result, you can share it anonymously through the COVIDWISE Exposure Notification app to notify people you were in close contact with who also use the app.

 If you test negative on a viral test, you were probably not infected at the time your sample was taken.
 However, it is possible you were very early in your infection when you were tested and you could test positive later, or you could get COVID-19 later and then get sick.
-If you are not fully vaccinated and have had close contact with someone known or suspected to have COVID-19, you should be tested right away.
-If the first test is negative, you should be retested 5-7 days after your last exposure or immediately if you develop symptoms.
-Because of your exposure to a person with known or suspected COVID-19, in addition to not being fully vaccinated, it is recommended that you quarantine for 14 days.
+If you have symptoms of COVID-19, continue to stay home and contact a healthcare provider for additional guidance.
+If you have had close contact with someone known or suspected to have COVID-19, you may need to quarantine (stay home) and should take other precautions.

 Depending on your circumstances, it is also possible that a second viral test might be recommended to confirm the positive or negative result of the first viral test.
 The healthcare provider can explain this in more detail.